PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 ## Interacting with the REST API

-You have many options to interact with Prefect REST API:
+You have many options to interact with the Prefect REST API:

 - create an instance of [`PrefectClient`](/api-ref/prefect/client/orchestration/#prefect.client.orchestration.PrefectClient)
 - use your favorite Python HTTP library such as [Requests](https://requests.readthedocs.io/en/latest/) or [HTTPX](https://www.python-httpx.org/)
 - use an HTTP library in your language of choice
 - use [CURL](https://curl.se/) from the command line

+### PrefectClient with Prefect server
-Here's an example of using `PrefectClient` with a locally hosted Prefect server:
+Here's an example that uses `PrefectClient` with a locally hosted Prefect server:

 ```python
 import asyncio